 Asymmetric Network: An asymmetric network has multiple routes for incoming and outgoing network traffic.
 As such traffic takes a different route when entering or exiting the network.

 Symmetric Network: A symmetric network has a single route for incoming and outgoing network traffic.
 As such traffic takes the same route when entering or the network.

-By default TippingPoint devices are shipped with Asymmetric mode enabled.
-This means that the device only sees one side of the TCP connection.
-When using Advanced Distributed Denial of Service (DDoS) protection filters, you must place the IPS device in a Symmetric network and you must disable Asymmetric mode.
-The device must be able to see both sides of the traffic flow.
+By default, TippingPoint IPS devices are shipped in Asymmetric mode while TPS devices are shipped in Symmetric mode.
+When using Advanced Distributed Denial of Service (DDoS) protection filters, or performing SSL inspection, the device must be able to see both sides of the traffic flow.
 This is configured in the TPS Device Configuration (TSE Settings) tab.

 Note: DDoS protection filters are enabled by enabling SYN Proxy and specifying the Threshold level in the Profiles area of the SMS.
 No other Advanced DDoS options on the SMS are available.